formula23/data-archetypes/README.md

 ###Open-source JSON standards for common types of data.

 >**Data should be able to flow fast and freely between multiple applications...**
 >To achieve this, we need standard formats for common types of data.
-If data does not change shape, it's easier for developers to build applications that work with it, plus it's easier for users to adopt those applications, and increase productivity of their data.
+If data does not change shape, it's easier for developers to build applications that work with it, and users can import pre-existing data into those applications, increasing productivity of their data.

 Given the popularity of JSON, each Data Archetype has been modeled in [JSON Schema](http://json-schema.org "http://json-schema.org") format.
 Data Archetypes focus on containing only the essential properties/attributes that define and differentiate types of data.